 The following questions should be addressed by those who worked directly with the media.
 What media, if any, contacted you? (be specific) Did the media respond immediately or did you have time to prepare?
 What subsequent coverage resulted from each media contact?
 Do you feel Noble received "fair" coverage?
 Why/why not?
 Do you feel the resulting coverage was negative?
 If so, what do you feel caused it to be negative?
 Was there follow-up coverage after the initial story?
 Based on this experience, what changes might you make in your media procedures?

-Please return this form within 24 hours of the incident to: Chad Linn, Assistant Vice President of Health, Wellness and Community Supports and to Rita Davis, Senior Director of Communications and Marketing
+Please return this form within 24 hours of the incident to: Chad Linn, Vice President of Compliance & Operations and Rita Davis, Senior Director of Communications & Marketing